House Democrats Find At Least 30 Migrant Children Are Still Separated From Parents

-(WASHINGTON) — Democrats revealed distressing new details Friday about migrant children separated from families as four of the party’s star freshmen prepared to tell a House committee about the squalid conditions they saw at migrant detention stations at the U.S.-Mexico border.
+Congress last month approved a $4.6 billion measure with money to improve border stations and migrants’ treatment.
+That passed only after liberal and Hispanic Democrats voted “no,” complaining that House Speaker Nancy Pelosi, D-Calif., hadn’t fought hard enough to add requirements for how detained migrants must be treated.

+Rep. Andy Biggs, R-Ariz., said comparing the detention camps to Nazi concentration camps — a pointed swipe at Ocasio-Cortez, who has used the analogy — doesn’t help solve the problem.

-Friday’s House Oversight and Reform Committee hearing was coming with partisan and internal Democratic tensions running high over President Donald Trump’s hard-line immigration policies.
-That friction was likely to increase after the panel’s Democrats released a report on 2,648 of the children the Trump administration separated from their families last year before abandoning that policy under widespread pressure.
+The crossfire was further fueled after the panel’s Democrats released a report on 2,648 of the children the Trump administration separated from their families last year before abandoning that policy under widespread pressure.

 The figures reflected “a deliberate, unnecessary and cruel choice by President Trump and his administration,” the report said.